trujilloRJ/personal_blog/content/posts/kf-tuning.md

 # Motion model and measurement function

+#### CTRV motion model

-We will consider a target whose motion can be modelled with the CTRV.
-The filter state is defined in polar coordinates as:
+We will consider a target moving on a 2D-plane whose motion can be modelled with the CTRV.
+The filter state is represented in Fig. 1 and defined in polar coordinates as:

 $$\bold{x_k}=[x_k, y_k, v_k, \phi_k, \omega_k]^T$$